jeremytwfortune/Helio-Wallpaper/README.md

 Helioviewer!
 Take a look at our awesome star: www.helioviewer.org

 GitHub's Philhansen.
 Binary for https://github.com/philhansen/WallpaperChanger is distributed with Helio-Wallpaper.
+If the executable doesn't work, you may need to recompile from WallpaperChanger's source.

 Image Magick. www.imagemagick.org